 For higher education, Gov. Inslee supports fully funding the State Need Grant, for the first time in the history of the program, in 2020-21 by serving 18,000 more low-income students than are currently served.
 The Governor would also like to dedicate $50 million to enhance student support services at higher education institutions across the state to help increase program completion rates for students.

 Included in the proposal is to increase revenue through an increase in the business and occupation tax on services and other activities, changes to the real estate excise tax, and establishing a capital gains tax.
 These changes would bring in an estimated $4 billion next biennium to help fund a number of investments across that state, including education.

 The proposal brings needed attention to some key areas across the education continuum that need additional investment.
 As the conversations around the budget continue, you can check back here during the 2019 legislative session to see how the House, Senate, and Governor’s budget proposals stack up against each other.

 Listen to our podcast interview with Governor Inslee on his 2019-2021 budget proposal

-Register for our Lunchtime LEVinar on what to expect in the 2019 legislative session
+Watch our Lunchtime LEVinar on what to expect in the 2019 legislative session

 Love what we do?
 Support our work

 Want to find out the latest in education news in Washington?
 Subscribe to our newsletter